Food & Drink ⋅ Beauty & Bath ⋅ Accessories ⋅ APPAREL ⋅ ART ⋅ STOREFRONT ⋅ Shop In-Person ⋅ Add your business

 Alaska Coastal Seaweed is a small family-owned business bringing the natural flavors of Southeast Alaskan waters to your pantry.
 With more than thirteen years of experience, Theresa Abbas remains committed to producing minimally processed, nutritious, and locally harvested wild Alaskan seaweed snacks and flakes.

 A shop for chocolate lovers.
 At Sitka Flowers & The Chocolate Moose, they use high quality and locally sourced ingredients to create small batch, gourmet treats in Southeast Alaska.
-Sitka Flowers & The Chocolate Moose is located on the charming, main street of downtown Sitka, Alaska.
+Sitka Flowers & The Chocolate Moose is located in downtown Sitka, Alaska.
 Owner Angela Ketah is Alaskan Native of Tlingit and Tsimshian descent and was born and raised in Southeast Alaska.

 Nestled in the crisp, cool waters of Sea Otter Sound, located near Prince of Wales Island, Tommaso Shellfish is growing and harvesting Pacific Oysters to bring the pure flavors of Southeast Alaska's beautiful coastal landscape to your table.